Fuyt27/dscBLAST/README.md

 #### Visualization
-Three forms of visualization are provided
+Three forms of visualization are provided.

 ```R
 #Sankey plot